alexrdz/path-to-ui-architect/src/content/blog/creating-an-optimized-icon-management-system.md

 As detailed, we weighed the pros and cons of embedding SVGs in CSS versus leveraging SVG sprites.
 While the CSS approach offered initial simplicity, the SVG sprite method ultimately won out due to its significant advantages in caching performance, accessibility compliance, styling flexibility, and long-term scalability and maintainability – aligning perfectly with the goals I set out.
 The implementation, centered around the `BaseIcon` component and the `useSvgLoader` composable, provides a developer-friendly API while handling the complexities of sprite injection efficiently.

 This process was a significant learning experience for me, marking a key step in contributing to our design system's architecture.
-This wasn’t just an icon migration — it was a turning point in how we think about design systems, developer experience, and sustainable architecture.
+This wasn’t just an icon migration — it was a turning point in how we think about design systems, developer experience, and sustainable architecture - a first for our team.
 SVG sprites gave us a scalable, accessible, and elegant foundation — and building it helped me grow as a UI architect.

 What are your experiences with icon management?
 Have you used SVG sprites, or do you prefer a different method?
 I'd love to hear your thoughts, questions, or alternative solutions. email me at drinkhorchata [at] duck.com or bluesky @alexrdz.bsky.social